yogaperdana/yogaperdana/README.md

-- 👋 Hi, I’m @yogaperdana
+- 👋 Hi, my name is Yoga Perdana Putra.
+You can call me Yoga.
 - 👀 I’m interested in Web Technologies, both Front-end and Back-end.
 - 🌱 I’m currently learning Data Engineering and some Machine Learning things.
 - 💞️ I’m looking to collaborate on any web projects.